 The show is not entirely unproblematic.
-Its humor comes from contrasting masculinity and femininity (a man in the kitchen!), lower and upper class (what’s Snoop doing grating truffles?) and blackness and whiteness (Martha’s inability to understand Snoop’s izzles).
+Its humour comes from contrasting masculinity and femininity (a man in the kitchen!), lower and upper class (what’s Snoop doing grating truffles?) and blackness and whiteness (Martha’s inability to understand Snoop’s izzles).
 It’s about as progressive as Jackie Chan and Chris Tucker’s characters in Rush Hour.

 And it’s not as if their relationship bridges chasms evidenced by the Black Lives Matter movement, the Occupy Wall Street protests or the political divide – both Snoop and Stewart endorsed Hillary Clinton.